TopRedMedia/laravel-saml/README.md

 ### Route Prefix

-The route prefix entry is appended to each route and defaults to `saml`.
+The route prefix entry is prepended to each route and defaults to `saml`.

 ### Endpoints